awsdocs/amazon-ec2-user-guide-windows/doc_source/UsingAWSmp.md

 ### EC2 Instances<a name="awsmp-ec2-instances-view"></a>

-View the health state of the EC2 instances for a particular AWS account, from all Availability Zones and regions\.
+View the health state of the EC2 instances for a particular AWS account, from all Availability Zones and Regions\.
 The view also includes EC2 instances running in a virtual private cloud \(VPC\)\.
 The AWS Management Pack retrieves tags, so you can search and filter the list using those tags\.

 ![\[EC2 instances view\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ec2_instance_view.png)